NVIDIA/gdrcopy/README.md

 it does not functional if `CONFIG_ARCH_HAS_CC_PLATFORM=y` and CC is enabled at runtime.
 However, it works if CC is disabled or `CONFIG_ARCH_HAS_CC_PLATFORM=n`.
 This issue is not applied to AMD CPU.

+To allow the loading of unsupported 3rd party modules in SLE, set `allow_unsupported_modules 1` in /etc/modprobe.d/unsupported-modules.
+After making this change, modules missing the "supported" flag, will be allowed to load.

 ## Bug filing